Broccoli is wonderful when cooked in the air fryer. It comes out softened and lightly caramelized in just 10 minutes. Sooo good!

 - Shake to arrange in a single layer as much as possible.
 Some overlap is fine.

 - Put air fryer basket into air fryer and allow to cook for 5 minutes.
 Toss and cook to desired doneness, 3-5 more minutes.
-Test a cauliflower floret by poking a fork through it.
+Test a broccoli floret by poking a fork through it.
 It should enter easily.
 If so, it’s done.

 *They will taste and crisp up better with 2 teaspoons but will be great with 1 teaspoon.
 Up to you!